Predictive Process Model Monitoring using Recurrent Neural Networks

+In the evaluation setup of the experiment in Section \ref{sec:eval}, flat encoder-decoders represent the most simple form of encoding such high-dimensional input vectors and are compared with ConvLSTMs which are capable of extracting the correlations between constraints and activities over time as they are (better) preserved through the convolutions.
+The goal is to evaluate whether the extra computational power required for these convolutions justifies any gains in predictive performance.

-Finally, the network's optimisation parameters need to be chosen, i.e., the loss function, the optimizer, and the number of epochs, as they have a strong impact on the results of a (recurrent) neural network.
+The final layer of each network exists of a 3D sigmoid layer which maps the results to a $|A|\times|A|\times|C|$ output probability which can serve as a binary prediction after applying a threshold.
+Also, the network's optimisation parameters need to be chosen, i.e., the loss function, the optimizer, and the number of epochs, as they have a strong impact on the results of a (recurrent) neural network.
 Note that the number and size of windows affect the performance of the technique significantly as well.
 In the extremest case, the window sizes can be set equal to the number of events in a trace, which makes it possible to create a standard LSTM similar to the setup of \cite{DBLP:conf/caise/TaxVRD17}, as only \textit{exactly} and \textit{absence} constraints will be found in every window.
-Hence, the network is capable of making similar predictions.